icerockdev/moko-resources/README.md

 And you can look up for asset by name.
 MR.assets.getAssetByFilePath(filePath = "your file path")

-+ symbol is reserved for ios path delimiter, so avoid using it in folder/file names.
+Plus symbol is reserved for ios path delimiter, so avoid using it in folder/file names.

 Assets as well as files have out of box implementation function for read text files from common code